Female pattern alopecia - Hair and Scalp

 Synopsis

-Hereditary transmission of female pattern alopecia is consistent with a polygenic trait where many genes are involved in its susceptibility.
-In susceptible hair follicles, dihydrotestosterone (DHT) binds to the androgen receptor, and the hormone-receptor complex activates the genes responsible for the gradual transformation of large terminal follicles to miniaturized follicles.
-The role of DHT is less certain in pattern hair loss in women compared with men.
+Hereditary transmission of female pattern alopecia is consistent with a polygenic trait, where many genes are involved in its susceptibility.
+In androgenetic alopecia, there is progressive shortening of the anagen growth phase with increased telogen and catagen hair transformation, which leads to follicular miniaturization.
+For men, this process is known to be due to dihydrotestosterone (DHT).
+However, the role of DHT is less certain in pattern hair loss in women.
 In contrast to men, female pattern alopecia usually presents as diffuse thinning of the central portion of the scalp with sparing of the frontal hairline.
 Hair thinning is often more evident in the frontal portion of the scalp, resulting in "Christmas tree pattern" thinning of the central part.

 Codes